Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Estimate of the total neutrino flux from blazars

-Here we present an order-of-magnitude estimate of the total neutrino flux that can be explained by radio-bright compact AGNs.
-Our observational results in \autoref{s:analysis_logp} based on the IceCube $L$ map indicate that at least 70 AGNs above 0.33 Jy are associated with neutrinos detected over seven years.
-This yields a lower limit of 10 detected neutrinos per year coming from the ensemble of bright AGNs with $S > 0.33$~Jy, even if each source only resulted in a single neutrino detection.
-The $L$ map represents the likelihood of astrophysical-neutrino point source, and thus should be dominated by the contribution from events above 40~TeV \citep{1908.09551}.
-Despite there also exist lower-energy neutrinos associated with AGNs (see \autoref{s:flux:count}), they get strongly downweighted here.
+Here, we present an order-of-magnitude estimate of the total neutrino flux that can be explained by radio-bright blazars.
+Our observational results in \autoref{s:analysis_logp} based on the IceCube $L$ map indicate that at least 70 blazars above 0.33 Jy are associated with neutrinos detected over seven years.
+This yields a lower limit of 10 detected neutrinos per year coming from the ensemble of bright blazars with $S > 0.33$~Jy, even if each source only resulted in a single neutrino detection.
+The $L$ map represents the likelihood of an astrophysical-neutrino point source and should be dominated by the contribution from events above 40~TeV \citep{1908.09551}.
+Lower-energy neutrinos associated with blazars also exist (see \autoref{s:flux:count}), but they get strongly downweighted in the computation of the map.
 We take the energy of 40~TeV as a reasonable estimate for a typical event affecting significantly the value of $L$.
 The effective area of IceCube at such energies is about 30~m$^2$ \citep{icecubecollaborationAllskySearchTimeintegrated2017}.
-Under these assumptions we obtain a lower limit on the muon neutrino flux from these objects over the entire sky: $F_\nu^{\rm > 0.33 Jy} \gtrsim 80 \ \text{eV}\ \text{cm}^{-2}\ \text{s}^{-1}$.
+Under these assumptions, we obtain a lower limit on the muon neutrino flux from these objects over the entire sky: $F_\nu^{\rm > 0.33\,Jy} \gtrsim 80 \ \text{eV}\ \text{cm}^{-2}\ \text{s}^{-1}$.
 According to \citet{1908.09551}, the total astrophysical muon neutrino flux at energies above 40~TeV is $F_\nu^{\rm total} \approx 835 \ \text{eV}\ \text{cm}^{-2}\ \text{s}^{-1}$.
-Thus our crudely estimated $F_\nu^{\rm > 0.33 Jy}$ already constitutes almost $10\%$ of $F_\nu^{\rm total}$.
-Account of other AGNs from our sample, with lower flux densities down to 0.15~Jy, would result in a value $F_\nu^{\rm > 0.15 Jy} \approx (1.5\dots2.5) \cdot F_\nu^{\rm > 0.33 Jy}$.
-The coefficient depends on the specific relationship, or lack thereof, between the radio and neutrino fluxes of the AGNs.
-These estimates show that $F_\nu^{\rm > 0.15 Jy}$ makes up for 1/4 of $F_\nu^{\rm total}$.
-If in fact the 70 associated AGNs emitted multiple neutrinos on average, then this fraction gets proportionally increased.
-Moreover, some AGNs within our sample might not get associated with neutrinos because they, e.g., fall into an area with a higher IceCube background.
-Our estimates are effectively lower limits, and the real number of neutrino-AGN associations in the sample may be larger.
+Thus our crudely estimated $F_\nu^{\rm > 0.33\,Jy}$ already constitutes almost $10\%$ of $F_\nu^{\rm total}$.
+Account of other blazars from our sample, with lower flux densities down to 0.15~Jy, would result in a value $F_\nu^{\rm > 0.15\,Jy} \approx (1.5\dots2.5) \cdot F_\nu^{\rm > 0.33\,Jy}$.
+The coefficient depends on the specific relationship, or lack thereof, between the radio and neutrino fluxes of the blazars.
+These estimates show that $F_\nu^{\rm > 0.15\,Jy}$ makes up for 1/4 of $F_\nu^{\rm total}$.
+If, in fact, the 70 associated blazars emitted multiple neutrinos on average, then this fraction gets proportionally increased.
+Moreover, some blazars within our sample might not get associated with neutrinos because they, e.g., fall into an area with a higher IceCube background.
+Our estimates are effectively lower limits, and the real number of neutrino-blazar associations in the sample may be larger.